STarrant/QuizChallenge/README.md

 By moving event listeners into the window.onload function, the event listeners would not be called before the page had loaded.
 * There was a favicon.ico error in the console during testing.
 An icon was generated for the site and added to the root.
 * Numerous errors were encountered with the site on Github pages and links to external resources, mainly the audio files.
-I have no adequate explanation of how or why this was happening as it was not an issue on previous projects hosted on github pages.
+Apparently, github does not support audio files.
+To get around this issue, the file path for the audio starts at the repo name.
-A base tag was added to the head section index.html but a longer file path of ...QuizChallenge was added to the link path.
+* The favivon.ico error could not be resolved without adding this solution from [Stackoverflow](https://stackoverflow.com/questions/35037482/favicon-with-github-pages) in the HTML head.

 ### Testing Bugs

-* A few bugs were thrown up by the HTML Validator and CSS Validator.
+* A few bugs were thrown up by the HTML Validator, CSS Validator and JSHint.
 The solutions are given above in the **HTML Test** and **CSS Test** Sections.

 ## Deployment